-Adversity is attended by wise persons clothed in unostentious garments and absorbed in their philosophical thoughts which are a source of joy to them.
-Adversity is also attended by melancholy persons whose eyes are devoid of lustre, and who keep looking down at the ground because of their state of joylessness.
+Adversity is attended by wise persons clothed in unostentatious garments and absorbed in their philosophical thoughts which are a source of joy to them.
+Adversity is also attended by melancholy persons whose eyes are devoid of luster, and who keep looking down at the ground because of their state of joylessness.
 Other attendants of Adversity are charitable persons, justice-minded persons, and sympathetic persons who are moved to tears by the sight of misery and woe.
-In this stanza, another class of human being are described, and their attributes specified.
+In this stanza, another class of human beings is described, and their attributes specified.

 Wise persons, melancholy persons, charitable persons, just persons, and sympathetic persons, who are presented to us here, offer a strong contrast to the kind of human beings depicted in the preceding stanza.
 These persons try to keep company with Adversity.
 In other words, these persons show their true characteristics in times of adversity.
 Here also the attributes of the various persons have been specified in words and phrases which are most appropriate and most effective though some readers may insist that the language used here, as well as in the rest of the poem, is a specimen of the eighteen-century poetic diction.
 As for us, we find the choice of words and their arrangement to be most satisfactory.